wanghalan/dspg22/_pages/product-innovation.md

 Our objective in building this news extraction tool is to create a free and open source way to obtain article data for the analysis of specific industries, in a way that can neatly integrate with our existing NLP pipeline.

 ## Discussions
+### How much severity should we use when extracting data?
+Based on our sample, we argue that the 4.2% success rate increase might not be worth the penalty incurred on the running time.
+Furthermore, the move towards severit 2 source text extractions is hardly sustainable, since news websites routinely update their source code which breaks site-specific modifications required to retrieve the information.

 - News articles are rich sources of data that with the rise of natural language models, can be used to benefit government organizations?
 - Allow for opportunity data in the form of news to be accessible to researchers
 - Encourages research reproducibility